Grunwick Strike (1976-1978)

 “Eternal Vigilance” – Minneapolis Truckers’ Strike (1934)

-1840-1945, Capitalism, Date, Defining the Enemy, Strike, Subjectives of Refusal, Tactics of Disruption, Workers
+1840-1945, Date, Defining the Enemy, Strike, Subjectives of Refusal, Tactics of Disruption, The Bourgeoisie, Workers

 This document was written by James P. Cannon on August 6, 1934 during the Minneapolis Truckers’ Strike.
 It describes the importance of resisting the violence and remaining persistent in their demands and needs.